US could target Chinese entities linked to spy balloon

-The United States will explore taking action against entities connected to the Chinese military that supported the flight of a Chinese spy balloon into US airspace, a senior State Department official says.
+The US will explore taking action against entities connected to the Chinese military that supported the flight of a Chinese spy balloon into US airspace, a senior State Department official says.

-Washington is confident the manufacturer of the Chinese balloon, shot down by the US military last weekend off the US east coast has a “direct relationship” with the People’s Liberation Army (PLA), the department official said in a statement.
+Washington is confident the manufacturer of the Chinese balloon, shot down by the US military last weekend off the US east coast has a “direct relationship” with the People’s Liberation Army, the department official said in a statement.

-The FBI, which is leading efforts to analyse recovered remains of the balloon, told reporters in a briefing it had obtained only limited physical evidence and did not yet have enough information to assess its capabilities.
+The FBI, which is leading efforts to analyse recovered remains of the balloon, said on Friday (AEDT) it had obtained only limited physical evidence and did not yet have enough information to assess its capabilities.

 “It’s very early for us in this process and the evidence that has been recovered and brought to the FBI is extremely limited,” a bureau official said.

-FBI officials said they still did not have access to the majority of the balloon’s “payload” where most of the onboard electronics were likely carried and that much of it remains underwater.
+FBI officials said they still did not have access to the majority of the balloon’s “payload” where most of the onboard electronics were likely carried.
+Much of that remains underwater.

+They said understanding the components of the balloon was vital intelligence and could be “important pieces of evidence for future criminal charges that could be brought”.

+A senior US State Department official said the balloon “was capable of conducting signals intelligence collection operations” and was part of a fleet that had flown over “more than 40 countries across five continents”.

 Separately on Thursday, speaking at a Senate Foreign Relations Committee hearing, Deputy Secretary of State Wendy Sherman highlighted the flight of the Chinese balloon as another sign of Beijing’s efforts to reshape the international order.